 Most credit scores are poor by virtue of a person’s relationship with debt.
 Utilising credit or debt can absolutely be a beneficial thing, and these products exist for good reason.
 The problems start if you find yourself with debt you can’t manage.
 Late or missed payments with respect to anything from a credit card to an unarranged overdraft can have disastrous consequences to your own financial wellbeing, and to your reputation with lenders.

 If you are struggling with multiple sources of debt, getting this debt under control should be your first priority.
 Debt consolidation loans can be especially useful in these scenarios, allowing you to conclude business with prior lenders and simplify your payments going forward.
-With a shrewd approach to repayments, you can start to heal your credit report.
+With a shrewd approach to repayments, you can start to repair my credit and heal your credit report.

 Pay On Time